unpoly/unpoly/src/unpoly/pages/handling-asset-changes.md

 The `up:assets:changed` event has `{ oldAssets, newAssets }` properties that you can use to manually insert the new assets into the page.

-There are two challenges when loading additional assets into an existing page:

-1. JavaScript cannot be unloaded by removing its `<script>` tag.
+A major challenge here is that JavaScript cannot be unloaded by removing its `<script>` tag.
+There are three ways to work around this:

-   New scripts must always be additive to the scripts we already have.
+1. Scripts must be idempotent, e.g. by detecting whether they have run before.
+This requires a change to many of your scripts, and is impractical for external libraries.
+2. We must avoid re-inserting existing scripts.

+The solution below will go with the latter and only insert scripts that we haven't seen before.

+#### Version hash conventions

+If we want to match assets by their URL, we must solve another challenge.
-2. Asset paths often contain a version hash to allow heavy caching, e.g. `application-c80fd51c.js`.
+Asset paths often contain a version hash to allow heavy caching, e.g. `application-c80fd51c.js`.
 This makes is harder to re-identify a script that was changed between two render passes.

-#### Version hash conventions

 Different bundlers have different conventions for version hashes.
 Here are some examples we have seen in the wild: